Seiya Suzuki Player Props: Cubs vs. Marlins

-On Sunday, Seiya Suzuki (.243 batting average in his past 10 games, with two doubles, five walks and four RBI) and the Chicago Cubs play the Miami Marlins, whose starting pitcher will be Bryan Hoeing.
-First pitch is at 12:05 PM ET.
+On Saturday, Seiya Suzuki (.256 batting average in his past 10 games, with two doubles, a triple, three walks and three RBI) and the Chicago Cubs face the Miami Marlins, whose starting pitcher will be Bryan Hoeing.
+First pitch is at 2:20 PM ET.

-He had a one-hit showing in his most recent game (1-for-5) against the Marlins.
+In his most recent game he had a one-hit showing (1-for-4) against the Marlins.

 Seiya Suzuki Game Info & Props vs. the Marlins